googleads/googleads-shopping-samples/java/README.md

-3. Take the example `merchant-info.json` from the project root, copy it into `$(HOME)/.shopping-content-samples`, and then change its contents to include your merchant ID and an application name.
+3. Take the example `merchant-info.json` from the project root, copy it into `$(HOME)/.shopping-content-samples`, and then change its contents to match your Merchant Center account information.

 4. Build and run any of the included samples.

-   You will need to enter your Google login in the terminal.
-   If using an OAuth2 client ID for the first time, the application will then open a browser so you can authorize it to access your Merchant Center account.
+   If using an OAuth2 client ID for the first time, the application will open a browser so you can authorize it to access your Merchant Center account.